Saints and Sinners (1962 TV series)

-Saints and Sinners is an American drama series that aired on NBC during the 1962-63 television season.
+Saints and Sinners is an American television drama that was broadcast on NBC September 17, 1962 - January 28, 1963.
 The program starred Nick Adams as newspaper reporter Nick Alexander.
 Saints and Sinners was created by Adrian Spies, who worked as a journalist before becoming a screenwriter.

 Overview

 The character of Nick Alexander was first featured in The Dick Powell Show episode "Savage Sunday".
-The series showed New York City life through the eyes of the staff of a fictional newspaper, The New York Bulletin.
+The series featured the staff of a fictional newspaper, The New York Bulletin.
 The episodes' storylines had adult themes that featured moral dilemmas.

+Cast

 John Larkin co-starred as Nick's mentor, newspaper editor Mark Grainger.
 The series also starred Richard Erdman as Kluge, the staff photographer and office philosopher, and Robert F. Simon as copy editor Dave Tabak.
+Other cast members were Barbara Rush as Lizzie Hogan, Sharon Farrell as Polly, and Nicky Blair as Charlie.

+Guest stars

 Many stars and future stars had guest roles on the show.
 One episode featured the final screen appearance of Paul Muni, one of the most esteemed actors in the history of Broadway and Hollywood.